-In Microsoft Office Project Professional 2007, you can add resources (resources: The people, equipment, and material that are used to complete tasks in a project.) to the list of enterprise resources (enterprise resources: Resources that are part of an organization's entire list of resources.
-Enterprise resources can be shared across projects.) by adding them individually to the enterprise resource pool or by using the Project Guide.
-Using the Project Guide enables you to import multiple resources from a project into the enterprise resource pool.
-Keep in mind that a resource needs to be added to your project before you can add the resource to the enterprise resource pool.
+In Microsoft Office Project 2003, you can add resources (resources: The people, equipment, and material that are used to complete tasks in a project.) to the list of enterprise resources (enterprise resources: Resources that are part of an organization's entire list of resources.
+Enterprise resources can be shared across projects.) by adding them directly from a project or by using a wizard (wizard: A feature that asks questions and then performs a set of actions according to your answers.).
+A resource needs to be added to your project before you can add the resource to the enterprise resource pool.

 Note You must have appropriate permissions to add resources to the enterprise resource pool.

 Add resources to the enterprise resource pool